 Extremely high utilization leads to burnout, and that, in turn, leads to turnover.
 Turnover is one of the most costly things that a call center can experience.

 In order to proactively manage agent turnover, best-in-class contact centers focus on “career pathing,” training, and time off phones to work on projects.
 The more time spent off the phones, the more training agents receive, and the more career coaching they have, the lower the turnover will be.
-This has to be leavened, of course, with the need to keep agents productive on the phones.
+This has to be balanced, of course, with the need to keep agents productive on the phones.
 The formula for determining agent utilization is somewhat complicated.
 It factors in the length of the workday, breaks, vacation and sick time, training time and a number of other factors.

 First Call Resolution and Customer Satisfaction